 Once your peanuts have dried after harvest, you’ll need to decide how to store them.
 If you shell them, they’ll last only a matter of weeks in a refrigerated area.

 However, if you leave them in the shells they can last on your pantry shelves for months.
 The longest way to preserve your peanuts is by leaving them in the shell and placing them in a freezer bag.

 If you do this, peanuts should last up to one whole year in the freezer.

 How to Use Your Peanuts

-So if you’d like to have a healthier homemade snack that can be easily whipped together, then you’ll want to check out this recipe.
+If you’ve ever had spicy peanuts, you probably love them.
+If you’d like to have a healthier homemade snack that can be easily whipped together, then you’ll want to check out this recipe.

 When I saw how easy it was to make my own peanut butter, I wondered why in the world I had been buying it for all of these years.